databoys/databoys.github.io/_posts/ImprovingNN.md

 So there are the three things that have greatly improved the performance of my neural network.
 Obviously there is still a lot that can be added but these offer pretty big improvements for very little effort.

 Just like the last neural network post, I did not go into the math behind all of this.
 If you would like to take your understanding of neural networks to the next level the [Stanford deep learning tutorial](http://ufldl.stanford.edu/tutorial/) is my favorite website right now.
 It offers a much more indepth look at all of the algorithms for neural networks than my posts here.
 I find it very helpful to match each equation in the 'Multi-Layer Neural Network' tutorial with each snippet of code in my neural network script.

+#####My machine learning library#####
+I am in the process of creating a [machine learning library](https://github.com/FlorianMuellerklein/Machine-Learning) geared toward new users.
+It will not be the fastest library but the idea is to write the code in a very clear and easy to understand way so that people can go through and see exactly what each algorithm is doing.
+Hopefully I can create a resource that some people find useful.